anhuiyang/retailer/README.md

 9. As a User I am unable to Out of Stock products to the shopping cart.
 ```
 ## Approach
+Raw Data above was sorted into this table:
 ![products](https://github.com/anhuiyang/retailer/blob/master/img/Screenshot%202019-04-16%20at%205.25.02%20pm.png?raw=true)